NREL Style Guide Full Text

 If you include a summary in a report, place it before the table of contents page.
 If your report is brief, a summary is not usually necessary.
 If your report is long, or if you think some readers will want one, you can include an executive summary.

-An executive summary can be up to 5% to 10% of the length of your paper and it should be written so that it can be read independently of the full report as they are frequently published as a separate document.
+An executive summary can be up to 5% to 10% of the length of your paper.
+It should be written so that it can be read independently of the full report, as executive summaries are frequently published as a separate document.
 Its content should include a brief statement of the problem or proposal covered in the report, background information, concise analysis, and the main conclusions.
+Furthermore, it should be written in plain language, where technical language is defined or examples/further context are provided, making it easy for nontechnical readers to understand.

 Subject: Publication Formatting